Key Takeaways

 Body Hair Grafting (BHG)

-Hair from the chest, beard, arms, and legs can be transplanted to the scalp.
+Hair from the chest, beard, arms, and legs can be transplanted to the scalp, as described in Mayo Clinic's hair restoration overview.
 Body hair has different characteristics (typically finer, slower growth cycle, shorter terminal length) but can provide meaningful supplementary coverage:

 Donor Area Recovery After FUE